icodealot/llamaindex-crwpr/README.md

 - A customizable `page_sleep` value
 - A `load_data` method that accepts a list of URLs
-- A callback to receive debug messages from the Chromium browsser used by playwright (useful for debugging)
+- A callback to receive debug messages from the Chromium browser used by playwright (useful for debugging)
 - Formats text through BeautifulSoup to cleanup oddities

 **How-to**: